Wanzl (company): Hotel

 This business division was established in 2006.
 It offers hotel equipment such as laundry, cleaning and serving trolleys.
 The trolleys are also used on some AIDA Cruise Line ships.

 Production sites

 Wanzl has three production sites in Leipheim, one in Kirchheim in Schwaben and one each in France (Sélestat), Czech Republic (Hněvotín) and China (Shanghai).

 International branches

 From 1970 onwards, numerous service and sales branches have been established across the world.

 Company Management

-Gottfried Wanzl, son of Rudolf Wanzl Junior, is Chairman of the Supervisory Board of the company.
-Rudolf Wanzl Junior was himself honoured with the Bavarian Founder's Prize in 2006 in the category 'Lifetime achievement'.
-In 2014, Dr. Klaus Meier-Kortwig took over the role of CEO.
-Frank Derks is CFO, Harald P. Dörenbach is COO and Bernhard Renzhofer is CSO.
+Gottfried Wanzl, a son of Rudolf Wanzl junior, was Managing Director of the Group for many years.
+In 2014, Klaus Meier-Kortwig took over as Chairman of the Management Board.
+Managing Director for Finance is Alexander Kienle.
+Bernhard Renzhofer is Managing Director of Sales.
+Harald P. Dörenbach was initially Managing Director of the Technology division.
+At the end of 2021, former Thyssenkrupp manager Peter Allaart replaced Dörenbach.
+Peter Allaart has been Chairman of the Management Board since December 2024.
+Peter Ruhwedel is Chairman of the Supervisory Board.

 Logos

 Trade fairs

 Wanzl is a regular exhibitor at the triennial EuroShop trade fair, which takes place in Düsseldorf.